python-pillow/Pillow/docs/handbook/image-file-formats.rst

     .. versionadded:: 3.4.0

+**append_images**
+    A list of images to append as additional frames.
+Each of the images in the list can be single or multiframe images.
+Note however, that for correct results, all the appended images should have the same encoderinfo and encoderconfig properties.

+    .. versionadded:: 4.2.0

 **tiffinfo**
     A :py:class:`~PIL.TiffImagePlugin.ImageFileDirectory_v2` object or dict
     object containing tiff tags and values.
 The TIFF field type is